-It’s hard not to smile when you’re dog happily wags their tail at you.
-It’s an action that is universally recognizable as an expression of emotion in dogs.
+It’s hard not to smile when your dog happily wags its tail at you.
+It’s an action that is universally recognized as an expression of emotion in dogs.
 But why exactly do dogs wag their tails, and does it always mean they’re happy?

 Dog tail wagging is actually quite complex!
-There are many different kinds of tail wags, and each one has its own meaning.
+There are many different kinds of tail wags, each with its own meaning.
 So let’s find out more about dog tail wagging.

 Why Do Dogs Wag Their Tails?

 Dogs, like most animals, have tails primarily for balance.
-When their canine ancestors were navigating difficult terrain, making sharp turns during a chase, or climbing, their tails were great for keeping them on their feet.
+When their canine ancestors navigated difficult terrain, making sharp turns during a chase, or climbing, their tails were great for keeping them on their feet.

 Why Do Dogs Communicate This Way?

 All animals have different ways of communicating.
-We humans are primarily verbal communicators, though we do communicate visually through our body language as well.
-And whilst they do communicate verbally through barking, growling, and crying, dogs are primarily visual communicators.
-This means they prefer to communicate using their body language, and in turn, are great at reading ours too!
+We, humans, are primarily verbal communicators, but we also communicate visually through our body language.
+And while they do communicate verbally through barking, growling, and crying, dogs are primarily visual communicators.
+This means they prefer to communicate using their body language and are great at reading ours too!

 However, if you are a dog owner, you’re probably aware that there is more than one kind of tail wagging.
 But did you know there are around ten?
 So, let’s take a look at each one and what they mean.